 What is a Digital Thermostat?

-Digital thermostats can be programmed to automatically cut mobile home heating systems on or off anytime you need.
+Digital thermostats can be programmed to automatically cut mobile home heating systems on or off anytime you need them.
 If everyone works or goes to school from 8-5 you can keep the system from turning on and off as much.
-There are some thermostats with wifi capabilities and work with your smartphone.
+There are some thermostats with wifi capabilities that work with your smartphone.

-Digital thermostats should be used in all homes now.
+Air Care Heating and Cooling states that digital thermostats should be used in all homes now.
 Installing a digital thermostat can save between 5-20% of your heating and cooling costs right off the top.
-You can get smart thermostats that can save even more based on your families schedule.
+You can get smart thermostats that can save even more based on your family’s schedule.

 Heating Source – Furnaces and Heat Pumps